dchege711/study_buddy/readme.md

 :soon: Suggest tags based on card content.
 Offer autocomplete for tags.
 The better the tags, the more organized the content.

+:soon: Implement one of the researched flashcard memory practices.

 ### Support Text Search for Cards

 <sub><sup>[:arrow_up: Back to top](#tasks)</sup></sub>